About the Funding

 As a matter of principle, films supported by Screen Ireland Creative Co-Production funding must be approved as official co-productions under a bilateral treaty or the European Convention on Cinematographic Co-Production.
 Where in exceptional cases Screen Ireland agrees to waive this requirement, the film must still be structured as a bona fide co-production in which ownership, rights and revenues are shared among the co-producers.
 Screen Ireland will not waive the requirement for official status in respect of co-productions with the UK.

 Films funded under the Creative Co-Production programme may be made in any language.

 Who Can Apply

-Creative Co-Production funding is available to Irish producers (independent production companies registered in the Republic of Ireland which have an office and staff based in the Republic of Ireland) who are seeking to co-produce and collaborate creatively on a live-action or animated feature film originated outside of Ireland which is structured as an official co-production having secured third party funding from the leading territory, with clear access to the necessary rights in any material that is to be adapted for the screen and an agreement in place with the screenwriter and director must be obtained before submitting an application.
+Creative Co-Production funding is available to Irish producers defined as independent production companies registered in the Republic of Ireland which have an office and staff based in the Republic of Ireland).
+Funding is available to co-produce and collaborate creatively on a live-action or animated feature film originated outside of Ireland which is structured as an official co-production having secured third party funding from the leading territory.
+Clear access to the necessary rights in any material that is to be adapted for the screen and an agreement in place with the screenwriter and director must be obtained before submitting an application.

 How to Apply